jiliangarette/aifit/README.md

 ### Commit Types

+# Project Guidelines

+## Commit Message Conventions

+To keep our commit history clear and organized, use the following types for your commit messages:

-- **feat**: Used for new features.
+- **feat**: For adding new features.
-  - Example: `feat: add user authentication`
+  - Example: `feat: add user login page`

-- **fix**: Used for bug fixes.
+- **fix**: For fixing bugs.
-  - Example: `fix: resolve issue with login validation`
+  - Example: `fix: correct signup form validation error`

-- **docs**: Used for documentation updates.
+- **docs**: For updating documentation.
-  - Example: `docs: update API documentation`
+  - Example: `docs: add setup instructions to README`

-- **style**: Used for formatting changes that do not affect the code's functionality.
-  - Example: `style: format code with Prettier`

-- **refactor**: Used for code changes that neither fix a bug nor add a feature, such as refactoring code.
+- **refactor**: For changes that improve the code without adding features or fixing bugs.
-  - Example: `refactor: simplify component state management`
+  - Example: `refactor: clean up code in user profile component`

-- **test**: Used for adding or correcting tests.
-  - Example: `test: add unit tests for authentication module`

-- **chore**: Used for routine tasks or maintenance that do not fit into other categories.
-  - Example: `chore: update dependencies`

 ## File Naming Conventions